B2B payment collection: what is it and what are the problems? We’ve got a solution!

 Credit risk and bad debt

-Inadequate payment collection strategies
+Inadequate payment collection strategies or accounts receivable management

 How can B2B sellers overcome payment collection challenges?